Skip to main content

 Technical Analysis

-CVE-2024-0690 is an information disclosure vulnerability identified in ansible-core versions 2.14.0 through 2.16.0.
+CVE-2024-0690 is an information disclosure vulnerability affecting ansible-core versions 2.14.0, 2.15.0, and 2.16.0.
 The root cause is the improper handling of the ANSIBLE_NO_LOG configuration flag, which is intended to suppress sensitive information from being logged during playbook execution.
-However, in certain scenarios—particularly tasks involving loop items—this configuration is not fully respected, resulting in sensitive data, including decrypted secret values, being included in the output logs.
-This flaw arises from insufficient output neutralization for logs, allowing confidential information to be inadvertently recorded.
-The vulnerability requires local access with limited privileges and user interaction to trigger, as indicated by the CVSS vector (AV:L/AC:L/PR:L/UI:R).
+However, in certain scenarios—particularly when tasks involve loops—the flag is not fully respected, resulting in sensitive data such as decrypted secret values being included in the output logs.
+This flaw can expose confidential information to users who have access to these logs, potentially leading to unauthorized disclosure of secrets used in automation workflows.
+The vulnerability requires low privileges (local access) and user interaction to trigger, as indicated by the CVSS vector (AV:L/AC:L/PR:L/UI:R).
 The impact is primarily on confidentiality, with no direct effect on integrity or availability.
-Although no known exploits have been reported in the wild, the exposure of secrets in logs can facilitate further attacks if an adversary gains access to these logs.
-The vulnerability affects automation workflows that rely on ansible-core for configuration management, potentially compromising secrets used in deployment or orchestration processes.
-The issue was publicly disclosed on February 6, 2024, and is tracked under CVE-2024-0690 with a medium severity rating and a CVSS score of 5.0.
+No public exploits have been reported to date.
+The vulnerability was published on February 6, 2024, and is assigned a medium severity score of 5.0 under CVSS 3.1.
+The issue is particularly relevant for organizations that rely heavily on ansible-core for configuration management and automation, especially where sensitive credentials or secrets are handled within playbooks.

 Potential Impact